gregv12/fluxtion-server/docs/guide/injecting-config-into-a-processor.md

         .build();
 ```

-At boot, the server will deliver this map to the processor if it exports ConfigListener.
+At boot, the server will deliver this map to the handler if it exports ConfigListener.

 ## 4) End-to-end example (runnable test)